 With soft and smooth sandy dunes, this beach looks like it’s been airbrushed, its driftwood fences making you feel like you could, at a stretch, be in Cape Cod.
 Head west for quieter stretches, where you can lay out and watch the windsurfers.
 When the heavens open, seek refuge in the culinary queen The Galivant, which serves predictably excellent seafood.
 A short walk away are the cobbled streets of Rye, where along Strand Quay you'll find tonnes of bric-a-brac shops, and in the centre, a treasure trove of antique shops.
-The Mint in Rye is particularly good for decorative pieces, and if restored medieval cottages are your thing, you can stay the night too.
+The Mint in Rye is particularly good for decorative pieces, and you can even stay there too.

 Travel: 1 hour 43 minutes by train from St Pancras to Rye